jsventures/jobsearch-content/README.md

 # Senior Engineer Job Search Content
 Repo for the text accompaniment for www.jobsearch.dev

-### Building the PDF
+### Building the e-book
-Building the pdf requires the following (examples given for OSX machines):
+Building the e-book requires the following (examples given for OSX machines):

 ```
 # Install pandoc